 Designate a sober host to control music volume, access to the party, outside disturbances, and to address any interactions with the neighbors or police.
+Behaviours of people coming and going (including parking issues) to the party are often most disruptive to neighbors, not the party itself.
 Make sure the sober host is monitoring the foot traffic to and from the party, and don't forget to check the backyard.
-Encourage your guests to be quiet and respectful before they come and when they leave.

 Think before you post!
+We

-We strongly advise you not to post your party using social media outlets.
-Posting your get-together using social media can lead to out-of- control parties, unwanted guests and their unwanted behaviors, and more guests than your gathering can accommodate without unwanted consequences.
-Remember, as a party host you are responsible for what happens at and as a result of your party, including the actions of others.
+strongly advise you not to post your party using social media outlets.
+Posting your get-together using social media can lead to out-of-control parties, unwanted guests and their unwanted behaviors, and more guests than your gathering can accommodate.
+Remember, as a party host you are responsible for what happens at, and as a result of, your party, including the actions of others.